 This layer is present in the atmosphere, and it prevents excessive UV radiation from entering into the Earth.
 It was noticed that there was a steady decline of the ozone in the stratosphere, which comprised of the ozone layer.
 They also noticed ozone depletion in larger amounts over the two poles of the earth, which is known as the ozone hole.

 A layer of gas called ozone sits up around 25-30 kms above the earth’s surface.
 Ozone is made up of oxygen and is produced naturally in the atmosphere.
 As the presence of ozone gets reduced in the atmosphere, it causes the ozone layer to get thinner and thinner.
-The more ozone layer gets thin, the more big gets the size of ozone hole.
+The more ozone layer gets thin, the more the size of the ozone hole gets big.

-Ozone layer is important because it prevents too many harmful ultra violet rays from reaching earth.
-Ultra violet rays have the capability to destroy plants and animals and can cause skin cancer, cataracts to human beings.
-Existence of life on earth is possible only because of the presence of ozone layer around the earth.
+The ozone layer is important because it prevents too many harmful ultraviolet rays from reaching the earth.
+Ultraviolet rays have the capability to destroy plants and animals and can cause skin cancer, cataracts to human beings.
+The existence of life on earth is possible only because of the presence of the ozone layer around the earth.

 Causes of Ozone Hole

 The destruction of the ozone layer is caused by one factor only, which is Cholorofluorocarbons.
 In the 1980s, scientists discovered the thinning of ozone in the lower stratosphere, and the dramatic ozone loss known as the “ozone hole” in the Antarctic spring (September and October).